 So, what Apple adapters do you need to connect a Blue Yeti to your iPhone or iPad?

 If you don’t need to connect your iPhone or iPad to a USB power adapter or USB power bank while recording, get the Apple Lightning to USB Camera Adapter.
 This offers an elegant solution with the minimum number of wires.

 When you want to record or stream for longer periods you should consider getting the Apple Lightning to USB3 Camera Adapter.
 It includes two inputs, a USB-A and a Lightning connector.
 This allows you to power the adapter using a USB Power Adapter.
 The iPhone or iPad can charge while recording/streaming, but it also enables the connection of other USB peripherals to be connected.

-With the introduction of the iPhone 7, Apple effectively said that the Lightning socket is the future of device wired connectivity.
-That hasn’t stopped Apple from introducing a USB-C connector on iPad Pro 11-inch (1st and 2nd generation) and iPad Pro 12.9-inch (3rd and 4th generation).
+With the introduction of the iPhone 7, Apple effectively said that the Lightning socket is the future of device-wired connectivity.
+That hasn’t stopped Apple from introducing a USB-C connector on the iPad Pro 11-inch (1st and 2nd generation) and iPad Pro 12.9-inch (3rd and 4th generation).
+As for the iPhone, from the iPhone 15 Apple is swapping the lightning connecter for the USB-C connector (due to EU legislation).
 If you have one of these devices you can still connect it to a Blue Yeti, and its stablemates, by using the Apple USB-C to USB Adapter.